 At a Glance

-A kinetic, multi-modal crossing of the high savannah
+A wild ride across the high savannah

 -